pwm/datetime-period/readme.md

 If you try to create a one year `DateTimePeriod` starting from `2018-03-26T08:00:00` and ending at `2019-03-26T08:00:00` for the timezone `Europe/London` it would fail with a `UTCOffsetMismatch` exception.
 This is because for the start instant the timezone `Europe/London` equals to `BST` (which equals to `UTC+01:00`) while for the end instant `Europe/London` equals to `GMT` (which equals to `UTC+00:00`).
 This is because daylight saving time happens on different days in different years.

 If you create the above period using UTC offsets, ie. from `2018-03-26T08:00:00+01:00` to `2019-03-26T08:00:00+01:00` that would not throw a `UTCOffsetMismatch`, however the end instant will not be a valid `Europe/London` datetime so you would have to calculate the correct time for `Europe/London` from your `UTC+01:00` offset.

-The supplied `DateTimePeriod::getUtcOffset()` function can help with this as you can map your current timezone to its UTC offset.
+The supplied `DateTimePeriod::getUtcOffset()` function can help ease this problem by mapping your current timezone to its UTC offset.

 ## Tests

 	$ vendor/bin/phpunit
 	$ composer phpcs
 	$ composer phpstan
+	$ composer infection

 ## Changelog